 Reach Friendships: A Staff Perspective

-Over the last few weeks, we’ve focussed on what wonderful friendships students can make – and have made – during their time at Reach.
-We’ve also looked at what friendship means in a more general sense in this global, well-connected world.
-We thought now would be a great time, as we bring friendship fortnight to a close, to reflect on what friendship means for us as Reach Cambridge staff.
+During the year, we love reflecting on what wonderful friendships students can make – and have made – during their time at Reach Cambridge.
+Friendship means many things in this global and well-connected world, therefore, we thought that now would be a great time to reflect on what friendship means for us as Reach Cambridge staff.

 We’re very lucky and happy that so many people – senior staff, teachers, supervisors – return year on year.
 We all share a common goal, motivation and joy in working with young people, and therefore find the work at Reach enriching.
 The sense of community and support fostered amongst staff during Reach Cambridge programs is unlike any other job, and it is this uniqueness that we have chosen to celebrate.